thenaturalwill/pfsense-analytics/README.md

 vm.max_map_count=262144
 ```

-Next we edit the docker-compose.yml file and set some values:
+Next edit the docker-compose.yml file and set some values:

-The URL you want your Graylog to be available under:
+The URL you want your graylog to be available under:
 - GRAYLOG_HTTP_EXTERNAL_URI (eg: http://localhost:9000)

-A Salt for encrypting your Gralog passwords
+A salt for encrypting your graylog passwords
 - GRAYLOG_PASSWORD_SECRET (Change that _now_)

-Now We need to pull the GeoIP Database from maxmind:
+Now let's pull the GeoIP Database from maxmind:

 ```
 curl --output mm.tar.gz https://geolite.maxmind.com/download/geoip/database/GeoLite2-City.tar.gz